Start your anchor with a quickdraw

 start anchor with a quickdraw

-When you arrive at a bolted anchor, and the stance is fairly small, a good first step is often to clip a quickdraw.
+When you arrive at a bolted anchor, and the stance is small, a good first step is often to clip a quickdraw.

-• If you have a decent place to stand, you might only need to clip the rope to the draw. if the stance is more marginal, you can tie a one handed clove hitch to attach yourself directly to one bolt.
+• If you have a decent place to stand, you might only need to clip the rope to the draw.
+If the stance is more marginal, you can tie a one handed clove hitch to attach yourself directly to one bolt.
 This gives you the temporary security you need to focus on building the rest of the anchor, whether it's for top rope or multi-pitch.

 • After clipping or clove hitching the draw, you stay on belay, still protected by your partner down below and all of the gear between you.